arthur-xavier/eyebrow/README.md

 ## Functions

 ### Brow(action, data)
-The core of the framework is the `Brow` function.
+The core of the library is the `Brow` function.

 #### Brow()
 When calling Brow with no arguments, it simply reloads and refreshes the current view.